 Interview with René Redzepi.
 Phaidon.com.

-Noma was named the best restaurant in the world for the fourth time in 2014:
+Noma is named the best restaurant in the world for the third time in 2012: